 When you apply to law school, every grade from every college will be compiled into one grade point average.
 This means that although the grades earned at a community college do not “count” at Southwestern, they will count when you apply to law school!
 Additionally, courses via correspondence or the Internet will count as well.

 There are no required courses for law school.
 Many prior applicants recommend Introduction to Logic because the LSAT is largely a logical reasoning test.
 Many students take courses in history, accounting, economics, anthropology, political science, literature, philosophy, sociology, speech, and psychology to round out their curriculum.
-Career Services and faculty advisors are available to assist students in determining which courses may be beneficial to them.
+The Center for Career & Professional Development and faculty advisors are available to assist students in determining which courses may be beneficial to them.

 Your Law School Admission Test (LSAT) score is the second major determinant of whether you get accepted into law school and which schools will admit you.
 This multiple-choice exam contains five 35-minute sections, out of which four count towards your score.
 One section is experimental, but you will not know which one it is.
 These sections test reading comprehension and analytical and logical reasoning skills.
 In addition, there is a 35-minute writing sample section.
 The test is scored on a scale of 120-180.
 Never take the LSAT for practice!
 Some schools average your scores if you take the LSAT more than once; many do not favor multiple scores at all, especially if the second score is lower.